damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson9 Files.md

 Lesson 9 – **Files**

 1. What does the with command do in Python?

--	Opens a file in read-mode.
+  a.
+Opens a file in read-mode.

--	Imports a new module for use by the writer of the code.
+  b.
+Imports a new module for use by the writer of the code.

--	**Creates a context-manager, which performs cleanup after exiting the adjacent indented block.**
+  c.  **Creates a context-manager, which performs cleanup after exiting the adjacent indented block.**

 2. Which of the following methods on a file object (called file_object) reads the contents of a file and returns it as a string?
 -	file_contents = file_object.get()